HTTPS – What Is All The Fuss About?

-Website security should be a priority for any online business owner.
+Website security should be a priority for any online business owner (regardless of any SEO benefits).
 Companies have an obligation to protect sensitive information of customers.

 Online businesses that do not take precautions to strengthen website security it could be argued will increasingly lose potential customers.
 It is becoming a trend for end-users to bail out of websites if they do not see HTTPS in the URL.
 Added to this there is now the ‘not secure’ warning when visitors use the Chrome browser when loading pages which collect passwords such as login forms and checkouts.
+This was announced in September 2016 with an introduction to Chrome in January 2017.
 This could be potentially catastrophic from a conversion optimization perspective for sites which are using site-wide password login for quick sign-in for their visitors as it essentially means that all pages across the site will get the ‘not secure’ warning in their browser.
 We therefore have ‘the carrot’ (the slight ranking advantage) and ‘the stick’ (the ‘not secure’ warning in Chrome) approaches being taken by Google.

 Costs of SSL Certificates

 SSL certification ranges in price from free (yes, really), right up to a couple of thousand pounds (and sometimes more).
 Of course, not all SSL certificates are the same, so it’s not merely a case of comparing apples with apples.
 ‘Let’s Encrypt’ provides a free SSL certificate which has no expiry period and is relatively easy to implement even for the novice webmaster.